bulib/dataWebsite/share/citing-data.md

 ### APA

-The American Psychological Association stype is commonly used to cite sources in the social cciences.
+The American Psychological Association stype is commonly used to cite sources in the social sciences.
 Materials in this section are based on [APA Style, 6th Edition](https://owl.english.purdue.edu/owl/resource/560/01/) and from Purdue's Online Writing Lab.

 Basic structure: <br>